Shopify/polaris/examples/browserify/README.md

 ```
 This will generate a `./build` directory with an `index.html` and `bundle.js` file.
 Open the `./build/index.html` file into a web browser to see the example application.

-`./build/index.html` loads all the Polaris styles through the Polaris CDN and references `./build/bundle.js` file for all the JavaScripts your applications requires.
+`./build/index.html` loads all the Polaris styles via the Polaris CDN and scripts via `./build/bundle.js`.

 The `start` npm script uses `watchify` to recompile `./build/bundle.js` with changes you've made in the `./src` directory.
 Reload the `./build/index.html` page in your browser to see the updated changes.